DC mayor to order mandatory masks as infections rise again

-WASHINGTON (AP) — With coronavirus cases rising in Washington, Mayor Muriel Bowser said Wednesday she will issue an executive order making face masks mandatory outside homes — an unprecedented step in the nation’s capital.
+WASHINGTON (AP) — With coronavirus cases rising, Mayor Muriel Bowser said Wednesday she will issue an executive order making face masks mandatory outside homes — an unprecedented step in the nation’s capital.

 Bowser said the order would include “enforcement language” detailing possible fines for violations.